 June 24th, 2021 | Sterling

-How Your Background Screening Provider’s Global Partner Ecosystem Enhances the Hiring Workflow
+How Your Criminal background Checks Provider’s Global Partner Ecosystem Enhances the Hiring Workflow

 We usually think about evolution as a process that takes place over centuries or millennia, but technology evolution is a different animal altogether.
 In less than half a century, innovation has accelerated exponentially — and so has the potential for companies to integrate technology into critical business processes.
 During a recent Sterling Live event, social media manager Katelyn Brower sat down with Harris Bornstein, Sterling’s Vice President of Strategic Alliances & Channel Partners, to talk about how our own partner ecosystem has evolved into a global network over the past 45 years and the myriad advantages of background screening integrations in the hiring workflow.

 Harris points out just how significant tech adoption has become for HR departments and staffing firms.
 Having started at Sterling in 1999, he recalls the predominantly manual workflow, supplemented by the reigning technologies of the time — phones and fax machines.
 A decade later, desktop computers and email dominated.
 Sterling saw the technology shifts as opportunities to re-imagine and enhance candidate screening within the hiring workflow.

 Harris notes, “Ten years ago integrations were simply about reducing the data entry it took to request the criminal background check.”
 Efficiency is still a priority, but as the HR tech stack has grown, integrations are enabling organizations to optimize the entire employment lifecycle.

 In 2020, technology enablement became an even bigger priority out of necessity.
 Research by Oxford Economics and the Society for Human Resources Management (SHRM) shows the trend will continue.
 The Top 3 areas of investment include: